JOB DESCRIPTIONS AND SEASONAL CO-OP JOBS

-Choosing to work a Seasonal Co-op Job requires ongoing attention to a specific task over the entire pool season.
+Choosing to work a Seasonal Co-op Job requires ongoing attention to a specific task over some or all of the pool season.
 It is a job that is based on the task rather than number of hours.
 Each and every one of the jobs is essential to the smooth operation of the pool, so we ask that you strongly consider signing up for one of these.
 We also ask that any family committing to a Seasonal Co-op Job please be sure to see the job through to the end of the pool season.
 Should the board discover that the duty is not being fulfilled appropriately, co-op hours may not be granted.

-Lost and Found Coordinators (6): Member families can coordinate sorting out lost and found items frequently and hanging wet towels out to dry.
+Lost and Discarded Coordinators (6): Member families can coordinate sorting out lost and found items frequently and hanging wet towels out to dry.
 We tend to discard the items twice (mid-season and post-Labor Day) by either having a sale at the pool or donating everything (or both).
 You may make announcements at the pool to remind members to check the lost and found and give listserv warnings before you get rid of everything.

 Fridge and Microwaves (4): Member families can share the weekly job of completely cleaning out the fridges.
 Wiping down the microwaves should be done once or twice a week, as should checking the coffee machine is also clean.